NBISweden/exac_browser/docs/README-loading_data.txt

 Each dataset will need its own particular handling and I will mention each in order, first for the GRChg37 genome, and then for GRChg38 immediately following that.
-The reference datasets for one assimbly should be picked to be on as similar versions of the assembly as possible.
+The reference datasets for one assembly should be picked to be on as similar versions of the assembly as possible.